Washington, D.C. Birth Injury Attorneys Fighting for Mothers with Preeclampsia

 - Eclampsia.
 A serious seizure disorder that can develop during the pregnancy or after it, eclampsia often requires the doctor to deliver the baby, even if the mother has not reached a safe place in her pregnancy to do so.
 The seizures could lead to brain damage, and some children experience skull fractures or developmental delays.
 It can be fatal to the baby and the mother.

 - Placental abruption.
 A placental abruption occurs when the “placenta peels away from the inner wall of the uterus before delivery.”
-It can cause internal bleeding in the mother, and cut off oxygen and nutrients to the fetus.
-The oxygen deprivation alone can cause low birth weights, brain damage and premature births.
+It can cause internal bleeding in the mother and cut off oxygen and nutrients to the fetus.
+The oxygen deprivation alone can cause low birth weight, brain damage and premature birth.

-By your side when a doctor fails to diagnose your preeclampsia
+Strong legal advocates you need when a doctor fails to diagnose preeclampsia

 Paulson & Nace, PLLC, is a premier medical malpractice law firm serving victims throughout Washington, D.C., and West Virginia.
-If your doctor failed to diagnose preeclampsia, thus endangering your life or your baby’s, we want to hear your story.
-Please call 202-930-0292 or fill out our contact form to schedule a no-obligation consultation with a dedicated birth injury attorney from our firm.
+If your doctor failed to diagnose preeclampsia, thus endangering your life or the life of your baby, we want to hear your story.
+Please contact Paulson & Nace, PLLC through this contact form or by calling 202.463.1999.